libbyschuknight/tid_til/mistakes_improvements_learnings/2020_05_06__mistakes_improvements_learning.md

-# May 2020 Mistakes, Improvements, Learning and Stuff
+# May / June 2020 Mistakes, Improvements, Learning and Stuff

 ## Check the gem version used in the app you are working on